 Pumps come in all shapes, sizes, and voltages.

 Low Water Protection

 When a boiler gets low on water, it can be a very dangerous situation.
 Low water safeties are used to disable the burner when low water conditions are present.
-Steam and water boilers both require protection, but low water controls for steam are generally much more crucial than a typical water boiler, as the risk with steam and boiler low on water can be severe.
+Steam and water boilers both require protection, but low water controls for steam are generally much more crucial than for a typical water boiler, as the risk with steam and boilers low on water can be severe.

 This is by no means a comprehensive list, just a general overview, and I’m sure i missed something that you all will let me know about.
 With the huge variety of boilers out there, it would be tough to list every single thing that you might run into.
-These are all very common and the things that i seem to replace or have issues with the most.
-I will expand on steam specific controls and components in the next article.
+These are all very common and the things that I seem to replace or have issues with the most.
+I will expand on steam-specific controls and components in the next article.